Things To Do In Santa Cruz

 Address: 701 W Cliff Dr, Santa Cruz, CA 95060

-Enjoy the tree-lined streets downtown that is perfect for an afternoon stroll.
+Enjoy the tree-lined streets in Downtown Santa Cruz that are perfect for an afternoon stroll.
 Pacific Avenue, or Main Street, is filled with restaurants, cafes, fresh-squeezed juice kiosks, and ice cream shops.

 Enjoy the beautiful ambiance as you wander into your favorite shops as well as unique boutiques that carry one-of-a-kind items.
 You can enjoy live music during the summer months and see many performances that are not only open to the public but also free.